June Werner

 Elizabeth June Werner (née Travers; April 3, 1924 – May 18, 2015) was an American nursing executive and educator.
 She was chair of the department of nursing for 19 years at Evanston Hospital, Illinois, and retired in 1990 as chairperson emerita.
-During this period she launched the nation's first primary nursing model, transforming the relationship between patients and their caregivers.
-She also formalized mentoring and professionalized the nursing staff.
+During this period she launched the nation's first primary nursing model, changing the relationship between patients and their caregivers as well as mentoring the nursing staff.

 Early life

-Werner was born to John Travers and Sarah (née McGee) in Fall River, Massachusetts and grew up in the Bronx, New York as a daughter of the Great Depression.
+Werner was born to John Travers and Sarah (née McGee) in Fall River, Massachusetts and grew up in the Bronx, New York during the Great Depression.
 Role models during those difficult times led her to become a nurse.

 Werner was admitted to Columbia University's School of Nursing and graduated in 1945.
 She started her career in several Vermont hospitals and as a Public Health Nurse in the late 1950's.
 She completed a BSN in Nursing Education and an MSN in Nursing Administration at Syracuse University School of Nursing, New York.
 Upon graduation she was hired as an Instructor/Assistant Professor at the School of Nursing.

-Professional life
+Career

-In 1961, she moved to Bloomington, Indiana, where she worked as a nursing administration consultant at Bloomington Hospital that "has not seen changes in 30 years."
-During 1967/68 the family spent 15 months on the Navajo Reservation and Werner was school nurse in the Kayenta, Arizona, Public School.
+In 1961, she moved to Bloomington, Indiana, where she worked as a nursing administration consultant at Bloomington Hospital that "[had] not seen changes in 30 years."
+During 1967 and 1968 Werner spent 15 months on the Navajo Reservation and was the school nurse in the Kayenta, Arizona, Public School.

-In 1971, she became the only woman among the chairs of clinical departments as chair of the Department of Nursing, Evanston Hospital, Illinois.
+In 1971, she became chair of the Department of Nursing and was the only woman among the chairs of clinical departments at Evanston Hospital, Illinois.
 During her tenure from 1971 to 1990 she pioneered the nation's first primary nursing implementation, a model developed by Marie Manthey which transformed the relationship between patients and their caregivers.
-Consequently, Evanston Hospital was recognized as an early adapter and an outstanding model of full implementation of a professional practice model, including formalizing mentoring and professionalizing nursing staff.
+Because of this, Evanston Hospital was recognized as an early adapter and an outstanding model of full implementation of a professional practice model, including formalizing mentoring and professionalizing nursing staff.

-These actions by Werner helped Evanston Hospital attract the most qualified, talented, and dedicated nursing staff, leading "… one of the first Magnet nursing departments in the country."
+These actions by Werner helped Evanston Hospital attract the qualified and dedicated nursing staff, leading to "... one of the first Magnet nursing departments in the country."

 While professionally active, Werner impacted nursing management and nursing education both locally and nationally: